 Feel free to add a glaze.
 But really, they’re perfect as is.

-These six-ingredient apple pie bites take only 30 minutes to make, and they taste like the whole fall season rolled up into miniature dessert bites.
+These six-ingredient apple pie bites take only 30 minutes to make, and they taste like the whole fall season.

-You’ll need Granny Smith apples, brown sugar, butter, cinnamon, and crescent rolls, this recipe is kind of like apple cobber.
+Between the Granny Smith apples, brown sugar, butter, cinnamon, and crescent rolls, this recipe is kind of like apple cobber.

 Top it off with some vanilla ice cream for an extra sweet treat.

 Of all the desserts with crescent rolls, this might just be the fastest!

 Thanks to a simple can of refrigerated crescent rolls, these Nutella treats couldn’t be easier to recreate.

 Along with the buttery dough and nutty spread, you’ll need powdered sugar for the top, and…that’s it!

 Bring the fun of the county fair home with this super simple Air Fryer recipe.